SaschaKay/job-research-infrastracture/docker/README.md

 ### Accessing Container Ports via SSH Tunnels

 Some IDEs create tunnels automatically.
-If you use VS Code with the Remote - SSH extension, it will notify you about available ports after you run docker compose up.
+If you use VS Code with the Remote - SSH extension, it will notify you about available ports after you run `docker compose up`.
-Sometimes, after automatic reconnection through VS Code, you can't reach ports anymore.
+Sometimes, after automatic reconnection through VS Code, you won't be able to reach ports anymore.
 In this case, reload VS Code window manually or restart VS Code.

-To securely access services running on your VM, create an SSH tunnel from your local machine:

 If you need to create a tunnel by hand, run